6thsolution/EasyMVP/README.md

 - EasyMVP uses bytecode weaving to call delegate classes inside your view implementation classes.
 You can find these manipulated classes in `build/weaver` folder.

 Is there any restrictions on using EasyMVP?
-- EasyMVP uses android's transform API for bytecode weaving.
-Related to this [issue](https://code.google.com/p/android/issues/detail?id=210730) the [Jack](https://source.android.com/source/jack.html) toolchain doesn't support it yet.
+- ~~EasyMVP uses android's transform API for bytecode weaving.
+Related to this [issue](https://code.google.com/p/android/issues/detail?id=210730) the [Jack](https://source.android.com/source/jack.html) toolchain doesn't support it yet.~~ ([Jack toolchain is now deprecated](https://android-developers.googleblog.com/2017/03/future-of-java-8-language-feature.html))

 Does it support kotlin?
 - Yes, See this [issue](https://github.com/6thsolution/EasyMVP/issues/22) for details.